-Airbnb allows cameras in rented properties, as long as they’re fully disclosed and visible, and, for obvious reasons, aren’t in bathrooms or bedroom.
+Airbnb allows cameras in rented properties, as long as they’re fully disclosed and visible, and, for obvious reasons, aren’t in bathrooms or bedrooms.
 Unfortunately, not all homeowners follow that particular community standard of the company.
 Cases in point, we wrote a while back about Airbnb owners who hide cameras in their properties, without telling renters about them.

 If you have privacy concerns, you’re probably going to want to look for hidden cameras when you get to your Airbnb rental.
 (Un)fortunately, cameras are becoming smaller and smaller so it becomes more difficult to find them.
 But there are a few things you can look for:

 If Something Doesn’t Don’t Look Quite Right